 - Price: 700 rubles (1200 rubles with audio guide).
 Tickets also can be purchased online.
 There are usually not long lines and if there is one, it moves fast.

 - Schedule: In the summer, from June 1 to August 31, it opens from 10:00 a.m. to 7:00 p.m. (from 11:00 a.m. to 6:00 p.m., the rest of the year).

 - More information: Basil’s Cathedral in Moscow.
 Visits, entrances and schedules

 After visiting St. Basil’s Cathedral, you can also visit the Cathedral of Our Lady of Kazan, which is situated in the northeastern corner of Red Square in Moscow and whose entrance is free.
-It is visited quickly.
+You can visit it in 15 minutes.

 After visiting the cathedrals, it is a good time to visit the GUM Shopping Galleries, the most well-known shopping center in Russia and the most visited by tourists in Moscow.
 On the third floor, there are a couple of self-service restaurants where you can eat in a very economic and fast way on their terraces, while admiring this spectacular shopping center.

 - Duration of the visit: 1-2 hours to eat and see the GUM Galleries.